JPMorgan's "whale" problem lures hedge-fund sharks

-BOSTON (Reuters) - JP Morgan Chase’s (JPM.N) “London whale” problem attracted some hedge-fund sharks in the second quarter.
+BOSTON, Aug 14 (Reuters) - JP Morgan Chase’s “London whale” problem attracted some hedge-fund sharks in the second quarter.

 New regulatory filings show that several big hedge-fund players loaded up on JPMorgan even as heavy losses on a soured credit derivative bet made by a trader known as the “London whale” sent the bank’s stock reeling.